-- Well you have a lot of choice!
+- Well, you have a lot of choices!
 You can use any type of formulation – just avoid the ones designed for a particular skin type like oily or dry.

 Dry Skin Type

-- Avoid powder foundation formulations that may emphasise any dryness or flaky skin patches.
+- Avoid powder foundation formulations, as they may emphasise the dryness or flaky skin patches.

 Oily Skin Type